 - Add the eggs and vanilla, and whisk them in

-- Using a knife, spread some of the buttercream out onto the top of one of the fully cooled cupcakes
+- Using a palette knife, spread some of the buttercream out onto the top of one of the fully cooled cupcakes

 - Dip the frosted side of the cake into the bowl of yellow coconut flakes, and press firmly until fully coated.
 Add extra with a spoon if needed, pressing the coconut into the buttercream, and shake off any excess